cedricdji/project-deeplearning-computer-vision/README.md

   -	Model_Epoch_?.weights.h5 (? = Epoch number) : Save of model weights at the end of an epoch.
 The save frequency can be set.
   -	Model_Last_Epoch.weights.h5 : Save of model weights after all Epochs.

-The Model has several main features: generation of train/validate/test lists, image augmentation, metadata dictionary creation (speeds up code), dataset creation (generator or loading in RAM), model definition, model fit, model test, and exportation of results/weights.
+The Model has several main features: generation of train/validate/test lists, hair removal/image augmentation, metadata dictionary creation (speeds up code), dataset creation (generator or loading in RAM), model definition, model fit, model test, and exportation of results/weights.

 ### A. Generation of train/validate/test lists
 The data is very unequilibrated, with very few target = 1 results.
 The following measures are used to ensure more equilibrated data: